batikim09/LIVE_SER/README.md

 This will give you a list of audio devices and you need to identify index of your device.
 Note that this index changes depending on usb devices being used.
 Hence, it's safe to check before it runs.

-if you find your device in index 2 (for the argument of d_id), run:
+if you find your device in index 2 (for the argument of `d_id``), run:

     python ./src/offline_ser.py -d_id 2 -p_mode 2 -f_mode 1 -log ./output/live.csv -md ./model/si.ENG.cw.raw.2d.res.lstm.gpool.dnn.1.h5 -c_len 1600 -m_t_step 16000 -tasks 'arousal:3,valence:3'

+BTA: Use the default device index if you unsure.

 ## 4. Usage <a id="4--usage"/>